 1. How does this verse contribute to the biblical doctrine of creation, fall, or redemption?
 2. How can we apply the principles from this passage to contemporary challenges in family, work, or church?
-3. How does this passage point forward to Christ and the gospel of redemption?
+3. How does this verse fit into the broader biblical story culminating in Christ?